 Justice is often imperfect; people are wrongfully convicted, and wrongfully exonerated, every day.
 We can’t fix these imperfections by paying large sums of money.
 We shouldn’t ask only, What do these five men deserve?
 We should also ask, What can society afford to pay?
 What should taxpayers be asked to pay?
 As long as we spend public money so freely, we’re going to have governments in the red.
 We’re too litigious, we spend too much money in legal actions.

 A. About a week ago, the U.S. soccer team defeated Ghana.
 The winning goal was scored by John Brooks, a substitute who wasn’t expected to play.
 Before the game, Brooks had dreamed that he scored the winning goal, and had told some teammates about his dream.
 In his dream, he scored in the 80th minute, on a header, after a corner kick — very much like it happened in the game.
 And after the goal, he acted strangely, he seemed astonished, as if he were living a dream.
-Click here for an article about the goal, here for a video.
+Click here for an article about the goal, here for a website, here for a video.

 I’m reminded of the art historian Kenneth Clark.
 When Clark was 16, he discovered the writings of Bernard Berenson, and was much impressed.
 When a friend asked him what he wanted to do after leaving school, he replied, “Help Mr. Berenson to produce a new edition of his book on the drawings of the Florentine painters.”
 This from a teenager who had never met Berenson, and didn’t even live in the same country as Berenson!
 Six years later, Clark met Berenson in Florence.
 Berenson immediately recognized Clark’s talent, and asked him to assist in preparing a new edition of Florentine Drawings.
 Thus began Clark’s two-year apprenticeship with Berenson.
 Clark said later that the realization of his dream was “rather uncanny — like something out of a fairy-tale.”
 Like he was living a dream.